JulienBernardo2/EcommerceFinalProject/Misc/ProjectProposal.md

 11. As a buyer, I will be able to, add products to my cart.
 12. As a buyer, I will be able to, view details about the product on the catalog.
 13. As a buyer, I will be able to, view my cart.
-14. As a buyer, I will be able to, edit quantities in my cart.
 15. As a buyer, I will be able to, delete products from my cart.
 16. As a buyer, I will be able to, checkout products in my cart.
 17. As a buyer, I will be able to, input a discount code for my cart.